coffee2code/never-moderate-registered-users/readme.txt

 Tested up to: 4.9
 Stable tag: 2.1.4

-Never moderate or mark as spam comments made by registered users, regardless of the apparent spamminess of the comment.
+Never moderate or mark as spam comments made by registered users (or, alternatively, those with specified capabilities), regardless of the apparent spamminess of the comment.

 == Description ==